llh666521/Audio-Cogito/README.md

 # Audio-Cogito: Towards Deep Audio Reasoning in Large Audio Language Models

-This is the official repository 👑 for **Audio-Cogito**, a fully open-source solution that elicits deep audio reasoning capabilities in LALMs without reliance on proprietary APIs.
+This is the official repository 👑 for **Audio-Cogito**, an open-source solution that elicits deep audio reasoning capabilities in LALMs without reliance on proprietary APIs.

 ---